iamtheblackunicorn/acid-themes/README.markdown

 - 5.)
 Test that this site builds by running `acid-rs -b .` in the root of this Acid site and subsequently, check everything looks how it is supposed to, by running `acid-rs -s .`.
 - 6.)
 Commit and push your changes.
 - 7.)
 File a Pull Request!

+## NOTE :scroll:

+- *Acid Themes :pill: :fire: :pick:* by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*
+- Licensed under the MIT license.